 - Combination of project and operational-based: incorporates elements of both approaches

-The practicum requires the collaboration of the student, the Site Supervisor and the Practicum Coordinator.
+The Practicum requires the collaboration of the student, the site supervisor and the SIS Practicum Coordinator.

-- Student: develops and carries out the agreed upon practicum work plan; takes responsibility for self-directed learning.
+- Student: develops and carries out the agreed upon Practicum work plan; tracks progress in an ongoing log; participates in the end-of-program presentation open house; takes responsibility for self-directed learning.
 (More info.)

-- Site Supervisor: establishes the objectives of the practicum; supervises the student's activities; provides feedback (no grades) to the Practicum Coordinator.
+- Site supervisor: establishes the objectives of the Practicum; supervises the student's activities; provides feedback (no grades) to the SIS Practicum Coordinator and student.
 (More info.)

 School of Information Studies / École des sciences de l'information